matortheeternal/ffp/README.md

 ### `ffp.parseFile(filePath, schema, cb)`

 Loads and parses the file at `filePath` according to `schema`.
-Calls the callback `cb` once parsing is completed.
+Returns the parsed data once parsing is completed.

 **Arguments:**
 - `filePath` - Path to the file to load and parse.
 - `schema` - Name of the schema to use when parsing the file or the schema itself.
-- `cb` - Callback to execute when parsing is completed.
-Arguments:
-    - `err` - Undefined if parsing was successful, else it will contain an error message.
-    - `data` - Object containing the data that was stored when parsing the file, according to the schema's structure and entity `storageKey` properties.

 ### `ffp.writeFile`

 Writes a file to `filePath` according to `schema` and `data`.
-Calls the callback `cb` once writing is completed.

 **Arguments:**
 - `filePath` - Path to the file to write to disk.
 - `schema` - Name of the schema to use when parsing the file or the schema itself.
 - `data` - Data structure to write to disk.
 Should have every property expected by the `schema`.
-- `cb` - Callback to execute when writing is completed.
-Arguments:
-    - `err` - Undefined if writing the file was successful, else it will contain an error message.

 ### `ffp.addDataType`